Ex-wife of Angels employee says team failed her drug-addicted husband at trial over pitcher’s death

-Camela Kay testified that she previously had seen Angels players partying, drinking and passing around pills on the team plane when she traveled with her then-husband Eric, the team's communications director.
-In 2019, after her husband was hospitalized for a drug overdose, she heard that he had pills intended for pitcher Tyler Skaggs, and shared the information with the team's traveling secretary.
+Camela Kay testified that she previously had seen Angels players partying, drinking and passing around pills on the team plane when she traveled with her then-husband Eric Kay, the team's communications director.
+In 2019, after her husband was hospitalized for a drug overdose, she said she heard that he had pills intended for pitcher Tyler Skaggs, and shared the information with the team's traveling secretary.

 Less than three months later, Skaggs was dead.

-Eric Kay was later sentenced to 22 years in prison for providing the fentanyl-laced pill that led to the fatal overdose.
+Eric Kay was later sentenced to 22 years in prison for providing a fentanyl-laced pill that led to the fatal overdose.

-The testimony came during the civil trial for a wrongful-death lawsuit filed by Skaggs’ family, contending the Angels should be held responsible for letting Eric Kay keep his job while he was addicted to and dealing drugs.
+Camela Kay testified during the civil trial for a wrongful-death lawsuit filed by Skaggs’ family contending the Angels should be held responsible for letting Eric Kay keep his job while he was addicted to and dealing drugs.
 The Angels have said team officials did not know Skaggs was taking drugs and that any drug use involving him and Eric Kay happened on their own time and in the privacy of the player’s hotel room.

 Attorneys for the family and the Angels have both said Camela Kay's testimony about the pills is at the heart of the lawsuit.

-The trial comes more than six years after Skaggs, then 27, was found dead in the suburban Dallas hotel room where he was staying as the Angels were supposed to open a four-game series against the Texas Rangers.
+More than six years ago, Skaggs, then 27, was found dead in a suburban Dallas hotel room before a series against the Texas Rangers.
 A coroner’s report said Skaggs choked to death on his vomit and a toxic mix of alcohol, fentanyl and oxycodone was found in his system.

 During Eric Kay's federal criminal trial in Texas, five MLB players testified they received oxycodone from him at various times from 2017 to 2019, the years he was accused of obtaining pills and giving them to Angels players.